 F.N.
 Souza, (Goan Village), 1948, Gouache on paper

-Keren: Wandering through narrow winding red lanes flanked by vivid green banana plants, mango trees, and coconut palms, past bright purple, yellow, or blue painted houses, Souza’s wide eyes soaked up the glorious vista.
-The Church gave my father something to push against while appropriating its beauty but stripped of its preaching for his opulent still lives.
+Keren: Wandering through narrow, winding red lanes flanked by vivid green banana plants, mango trees, and coconut palms, past brightly painted houses in purple, yellow, or blue, Souza’s wide eyes soaked up the glorious vista.
+The Church gave my father something to push against while appropriating its beauty but stripped of its preaching for his opulent still life paintings.

 The paradise that is Goa richly feeds the souls of poets and artists.